 I have been wanting to add to our cookie stash in the freezer in preparation for Christmas Eve (you can find some other fun holiday recipes here and here).
-As our family tradition, we set a plate of cookies out for Santa and then of course enjoy some for ourselves that same night.
-But, this season is especially tight and I didn’t want to make a special trip to the store spending money on baking supplies.
+As our family tradition, we set a plate of delicious cookies out for Santa and then of course enjoy some for ourselves that same night.
+But, this holiday season is especially tight and I didn’t want to make a special trip to the store spending money on baking supplies.

 So, I started scouring the cupboards seeing what I could make using only what we had.
 It was a fun challenge and I was surprised at the options.
 I had a half bag of sweetened coconut and quickly thought of coconut macaroons.
 As I searched recipes, I started to get disappointed because many called for condensed milk.
-Then between my very favorite cookbook, The America’s Test Kitchen Family Cookbook and The Jenny Evolution, I was able to adapt a recipe.
+Then between my very favorite cookbook, The America’s Test Kitchen Family Cookbook and The Jenny Evolution, I was able to adapt a macaroon recipe.

 Here is what you will need…